 About Kennebunk Land Trust

-The Kennebunk/Arundel Region has some of the most beautiful land in the United States.
+The Kennebunk Region has some of the most beautiful land in the United States.
 Rich evergreen and hardwood forests, sparkling rivers, sandy ocean beaches, and the bold, rocky Atlantic coast.
 It’s a beautiful place to live.
 It’s also a fragile environment under heavy development pressure.
+The mission of the Trust is to permanently conserve and steward land to benefit natural and human communities.